Luxury Interior Design Basel

 In 1842 the old guesthouse was demolished and Basel architect Amadeus Merian was commissioned to design and build a new hotel in the then popular style of classicism.
 In 1844 the new LES TROIS ROIS opened its doors and its facade has been an integral part of Basel’s skyline ever since.

-Entering the LES TROIS ROIS feels a bit like stepping back in time, back into an era long gone.
-The imposing atrium with its enormous chandeliers, the opulent fabrics and the striking antiques from the Empire and Romantic periods exude elegance and luxury.
-The walls are covered in real silk, exclusive wallpaper or have been painted after the imagery of the famous «Rixheim wallpaper».
 The wooden columns and the wood panelling were marmorated using an ancient technique only few highly skilled specialists know how to do.
 Marmorating is a very labour intensive process that takes approximately 12 hours per square meter.
-Another peculiarity of the hotel is that the building has sunk 18cm towards the Rhine, which is particularly visible when walking up the grand staircase.
+Another peculiarity of this grand and yet charming hotel is that the building has sunk 18cm towards the Rhine, which is particularly visible when walking up the grand staircase.
 It was left this way to tell yet another great story, but the building was stabilised according to current safety regulations during the last renovation.
 Les Trois Rois is a fine example of some of the best classic hotel design in Switzerland.